 The amount you can deduct for charitable contributions is generally limited to no more than 60% of your Minnesota adjusted gross income.
-Your deduction may be further limited to 50, 30, or 20% of your Minnesota AGI, depending on the type of property you give and the type of organization you give it to.
+Your deduction may be further limited to 50, 30, or 20% of your Minnesota adjusted gross income (AGI), depending on the type of property you give and the type of organization you give it to.